 “Lightning Rod has become a favorite among coaster enthusiasts who have ridden it and a must-ride for those who haven’t.
 It redefined the limits of a wooden coaster and provided thrill seekers a ride like no other.”

-Lightning Rod coaster has not only scored Dollywood notoriety among even the most discerning of coaster critics the world over, it has literally changed the standard against which all future coasters must now compete.
+Lightning Rod coaster has not only scored Dollywood notoriety among even the most discerning of coaster critics, it has literally changed the standard against which all future coasters must now compete.